School Field Trips to SAW

 Students will learn safety practices, proper working temperature, hammer control.
 Tapering, twisting, and curling will be introduced.
 These techniques will be used to produce a hand forged hook and/or heart.

 This is an introduction to what glass is and how to work with solid forms and color.
 Paperweights and flower forms are a great place to discover this fascinating material.
 Each student will make something to keep in this fun and informative class.
 After a brief safety talk and an introduction to the tools and equipment each student will be able to work the Gaffers bench and experiment with the glass.

-There are many welding processes including Mig welding, Stick welding, Tig welding, oxy-acetylene welding.
-In this workshop, students will observe and try different methods of welding, but will focus on Mig Welding and Plasma Cutting for the sake of expediency.
-The instructor will provide demonstration on safe and proper use of a variety of equipment, then students will choose metal scrap material to assemble and create a sculpture of their own design.
+Students will be introduced to MIG welding and plasma cutting.
+In this workshop, students will observe and try different methods of welding.
+The instructor will provide a demonstration on safe and proper use of a variety of equipment, then students will choose metal scrap material to create a sculpture of their own design.
 After sculpture is fabricated, students have the option to paint it.

 Stone Carving 101

 Working with hand saws, files, and diamond sanding pads, students will carve a small piece of soapstone into a unique design.
 It will be based on a plasticine model that they create.
 Students will also get to try stone lettering techniques.
 The instructor will discuss geology and local slate and marble industries and their influence on the area.

 Salem Art Works Guest Agreement

 [Guests include all individuals utilizing and/or visiting SAW’s property and/or facilities]